Cecil E. Bryan

 Cecil Eldridge Bryan (March 26, 1878 – March 24, 1951) was an American architect and inventor active in the first half of the 20th century.
 He designed over eighty mausoleums, at least one of which is now on the National Register of Historic Places.
 Upon his death, the Los Angeles Times called him the "dean of mausoleum builders."

 Life and career

-Bryan was born on March 26, 1878, in Irving, Illinois, to Louis Negallian Bryan and Martha Alice Davis.
+Bryan was born in 1878, in Irving, Illinois, to Louis Negallian Bryan and Martha Alice Davis.
 He was the first of their two known children; Mabel was born four years later.

 After completing his education, he went to work under Frank Lloyd Wright for a year, followed by another year with Ralph Modjeski, known for his work with reinforced concrete.

 Bryan married Ethel Goembel, with whom he had two known children: Cecil Eldridge Bryan Jr. and Paul Goembel Bryan.

 By 1912, Bryan was building mausoleums for the National Mausoleum Company (later the International Mausoleum Company).
-He went on to built over eighty such structures in seventeen states; nineteen of these were in Illinois.
+He went on to build over eighty such structures in seventeen states; nineteen of these were in Illinois.
 Many of them included stained glass by Louis Comfort Tiffany.